MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-tutorial.md

 ---
-title: Add users to a dynamic group - tutorial
+title: Add users to a dynamic group
-description: In this tutorial, you use groups with user membership rules to add or remove users automatically
+description: Use groups with user membership rules to add or remove users automatically
 services: active-directory
 documentationcenter: ''
 author: barclayn